ycherkes/ObjectDumper/README.md

 Inspired by [ObjectExporter](https://github.com/OmarElabd/ObjectExporter).

-The closest alternative is proprietary [OzCode export](https://github.com/oz-code/OzCodeDemo/tree/master/OzCodeDemo/12.Export) functionality.
+The closest alternative was proprietary [OzCode export](https://github.com/oz-code/OzCodeDemo/tree/master/OzCodeDemo/12.Export) functionality (link is dead, company was bought by DataDog, plugin does not exist anymore).

 "**Dump as**" commands are available via context menu in the **Code** and **Immediate** windows.